inpla/inpla/README.md

 ## Attributes (integers)

-Agents can have integers as their arguments.
+Agents can have integers as their ports.
 These integers are called *attributes*.

 - For instance, `A(100)` is evaluated as an agent `A` that holds an attribute of an integer value 100.